No. 74 Squadron RAF: Phantoms, Hawks, and final disbandment

 By August 1992, No. 56 (F) Squadron had relocated to RAF Coningsby; having stood down on 31 July, and became the Operational Conversion Unit (OCU) for the Tornado F.3, leaving 'the Tigers' as the RAF's last remaining Phantom squadron.
 Throughout its last year, No. 74 (F) Squadron flew an aerobatic display around the country, sporting colours of both 'the Tigers' and 'the Firebirds'.
 The Phantom FGR.2 XT914 was flown by Squadron Leader Archie Liggat and Flt.
 Lt.
 Mark 'Manners' Manwaring.
 'The Tigers' held a mini Tiger Meet at RAF Wattisham between 14 and 17 September to mark the Phantom's retirement, inviting the Dutch, French, Portuguese, and the USAF among others, British Aerospace Hawk T.1s from No. 4 FTS, which No. 74 (F) Squadron would soon operate, also participated.
 One of No. 74 (F) Squadron's last acts was to flyover RAF Wattisham in a 'diamond nine' formation, before finally disbanding on 1 October 1992.
 Although disbanded, 'the Tigers' made their last Phantom flight on 1 November 1992 with a pair of Phantoms departing Wattisham; with one (XV474) going to the Imperial War Museum Duxford, Cambridgeshire.
 RAF Wattisham shortly thereafter began its transition over to the Army Air Corps, becoming Wattisham Airfield in March 1993.

 On 5 October 1992, No. 74 (Reserve) Squadron stood up with the Hawk T.1 as part of No. 4 Flying Training School (4 FTS) at RAF Valley in the weapon instruction role.
 At the 1993 Tiger Meet, No. 74 (R) Squadron won the coveted 'Silver Tiger' trophy while competing against the likes of Spanish Mirage F1s and Belgian F-16s; as Flt.
 Lt.
 Will Jonas said, "Not bad for a training unit eh?!"
 With the rationalisation of No. 4 FTS to just two squadrons, No. 74 (R) Squadron was disbanded for the last time on 22 September 2000.
 Upon disbandment, the squadron Standard was laid up at RAF College Cranwell in the rotunda of the College Hall Officers’ Mess.
+On 16 February 2025, the squadron Standards of Nos.
+74 and 111 Squadrons were laid up in St Clement Danes in London, meaning those Standards cannot be reactivated again.